 \subsection{Data Sources and Sample Construction}

 We use several registry databases maintained by Statistics Norway to construct a rich longitudinal dataset containing all Norwegian males from 1967 to 2014.
-For each of these individuals, we observe their demographic information (e.g., birth cohort and childhood municipality of residence) and socio-economic information (e.g., years of education and annual earnings).
+We observe each of these individuals' demographic information (e.g., birth cohort and childhood municipality of residence) and socio-economic information (e.g., years of education and annual earnings).
 Notably, the dataset also includes a unique personal identifier, which allows us to follow individuals' earnings over time and merge our dataset with the information on IQ test scores from the Norwegian Armed Forces.

 The Norwegian earnings data have several advantages over those available in most other countries.
 First, there is no attrition from the original sample other than the natural attrition due either to death or out-migration.
 Second, the data pertain to all residents and are not limited to some sectors or occupations.
-Third, we can construct long earnings histories that allow us to estimate the returns to education at each year of labor market experience.
+Third, we can construct long earnings histories to estimate the returns to education at each year of labor market experience.

-We restrict our sample to Norwegian males born between 1950 and 1980.
-This includes several cohorts for whom we observe earnings for most of their adult life.\footnote{In our annual income panel data from 1967 to 2014, we observe the oldest cohort (1950) between the ages 17 and 64 and the youngest cohort (1980) up to age 34.} We restrict the sample to males because females in these cohorts had comparatively lower labor force participation, more variation in hours worked over the life-cycle, and because the military IQ test scores are available only for males born after 1950.
-We further exclude immigrants and Norwegian males with missing information on either schooling, childhood municipality of residence, IQ test score, or ``exposure" to the compulsory schooling reform.
+We restrict our sample to Norwegian males born between 1950 and 1980, and our sample includes several cohorts for whom we observe earnings for most of their adult life.\footnote{In our annual income panel data from 1967 to 2014, we observe the oldest cohort (1950) between the ages 17 and 64 and the youngest cohort (1980) up to age 34.} We restrict the sample to males because females in these cohorts had comparatively lower labor force participation, more variation in hours worked over the life-cycle, and the military IQ test scores are available only for males born after 1950.
+We further exclude immigrants and Norwegian males with missing information on schooling, childhood municipality of residence, IQ test score, or ``exposure" to the compulsory schooling reform.
 Applying these restrictions, we retain 732,163 Norwegian males.